msyamkumar/cs220-f20-projects/p13/README.md

 <img src="imgs/13-7.PNG" width="350">

 The color doesn't matter.
-Remember to remove the legend if you plot has.
+Remember to remove the legend if your plot has the legend.
 Make sure to include the "other" category (add up the GDP of other countries).

 #### #Q8: What is the relationship between GDP per capita and literacy?